w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ### Glossary Items that Apply to All Technologies

-The following glossary items apply to all technologies and do not require further interpretation for non-web Information and Communications Technologies.
+The following glossary terms used in WCAG 2.2 apply to all technologies and do not require further interpretation for non-web Information and Communications Technologies.

 *   abbreviation
 *   alternative to time-based media